 If you do decide to source your replacement handle on Amazon or ebay, just make sure it’s as wide as the old handle.
 You can make a wider handle work by drilling new holes, but that’s going to look a little funky.
 If that doesn’t bother you though, feel free.

-It’s possible to fix or replace a stuck or broken luggage handle, sometimes with nothing more than a screwdriver or some superglue.
+It’s possible to fix or replace a stuck or broken luggage handle, sometimes with nothing more than a screwdriver or some superglue, and a little bit of elbow grease.

 Good luck, and safe travels!